 - With modern print management software, your IT department isn't inundated with print job reports.
 Plus, you get high-level insight into who’s printing what and where … and how to cut down on the excessive carbon footprint of overprinting.

-With a Scannx Book ScanCenter, you can say goodbye to frustrating, time-draining reliance on continuous IT support.
-The Scannx team offers free remote and phone assistance to ensure that your book scanning experience goes smoothly and seamlessly for you, your IT team and your library patrons.
+With a ScannX Book Scanning Solutions, you can say goodbye to frustrating, time-draining reliance on continuous IT support.
+The ScannX team offers free remote white glove service with every purchase as well as onsite and phone assistance to ensure that your book scanning experience goes smoothly and seamlessly for you, your IT team and your library patrons.